Alex Beard (businessman)

-He is also a sponsor in Energy Transition Partners (ENTP), a Special Purpose Acquisition Company, created with the objective of acquiring a business operating in the energy transition sector.

-Alex Beard was formerly CEO of Glencore's worldwide oil operations, one of the world's largest commodity trading and mining companies.
+Beard was formerly CEO of Glencore's worldwide oil operations, one of the world's largest commodity trading and mining companies.
 In June 2019, it was announced he would retire after 24 years with the company.

 Early life

-Alex Beard attended Gravesend Grammar School for Boys between 1980 and 1985.
-He studied at Christ Church, Oxford University in 1985 and graduated with an MA (Hons) in Biochemistry in 1989.
+Beard attended Gravesend Grammar School for Boys between 1980 and 1985.
+He studied at Christ Church, Oxford University in 1985 and graduated with an MA in Biochemistry in 1989.

 Career

 Beard joined BP as a graduate and worked there as an oil trader from 1990–94.
 He joined Glencore in 1995 as a trader in Russia and FSU and took over responsibility for all trading in those areas.
-In 2007, he was appointed as CEO of Glencore’s worldwide oil department.
+In 2007, he was appointed as CEO of Glencore's worldwide oil department.

 During his tenure Glencore substantially increased their global business to trade over 5Mb per day of crude and products.
 Beard also created the RussNeft joint venture for production in Russia as well as invested in shipping, refining and storage assets.

 In June 2019, it was announced Beard would step down as the head of Glencore's oil division.

+Beard was charged in 2024 with two conspiracies to make corrupt payments to government officials and officials of state-owned oil companies in Nigeria between 2010 and 2014 and in Cameroon between 2007 and 2014, by the U.K.'s Serious Fraud Office.

 According to Forbes, he is worth $2.3 billion.